Connect with others who understand.

 MS and Cold Sensitivity: How Does Cold Affect MS Symptoms?

 As temperatures drop in the winter months, many people with multiple sclerosis (MS) begin to brace for cold sensitivity.
-As one MyMSTeam member stated, “[The cold weather] is brutal on my multiple sclerosis symptoms.
+One MyMSTeam member said of the cold weather: “It’s brutal on my multiple sclerosis symptoms.
 Hurry up, summer temperatures!”

-Feeling your best and managing your MS symptoms as temperatures change can be a struggle.
-Read on to learn more about how cold affects MS symptoms and ways to manage the effects of cold sensitivity.
+Feeling your best and managing your MS symptoms with temperature changes can be a struggle.
+Read on to learn more about how cold affects some common symptoms of MS and ways to manage the effects of cold sensitivity.

 How Common Is Cold Sensitivity With MS?

-Although more people with MS tend to experience heat sensitivity, the effects of cold can also impact quality of life for some people with the condition.
+Although many people with MS experience heat sensitivity, the effects of cold can also impact quality of life for some people with the condition.
+This may come as a surprise to those newly diagnosed people with relapsing-remitting MS (RRMS) and to those who’ve been living with the condition for a while.

 A 2022 study found that 58 percent of people with MS reported heat sensitivity, 29 percent experienced both heat and cold sensitivity, and 13 percent reported sensitivity only to cold.
-In general, respondents reported that temperature extremes worsened their MS symptoms, with worse fatigue being the most common.
+In general, respondents reported that the effects of temperature extremes worsened their MS symptoms, with worse fatigue being the most common.

 What Causes Cold Sensitivity With MS?

 In general, people with MS have a normal body temperature, so scientists aren’t sure why some are more sensitive to cold than others.
 They do have some theories.
-One theory is, people with MS may develop cold sensitivity due to problems with their neurons, or nerve cells.
+One theory is, people with MS may develop cold sensitivity as a neurological (nerve-related) symptom due to problems with their neurons, or nerve cells.

 Lesions in the hypothalamus — a key area of the brain that regulates body temperature — likely play the largest role in cold sensitivity.
-If this part of the brain is damaged, it may not be able to effectively control your core body temperature.
+If this part of a person’s brain is damaged, it may not be able to effectively control their core body temperature.
 Lesions may slow down or halt brain-controlled processes that normally help keep the body warm, such as shivering.

 MS Symptoms During Cold Temperatures